retgits/acme-serverless-catalog/README.md

 }
 ```

+## Troubleshooting

+In case the API Gateway responds with `{"message":"Forbidden"}`, there is likely an issue with the deployment of the API Gateway.
+To solve this problem, you can use the AWS CLI.
+To confirm this, run `aws apigateway get-deployments --rest-api-id <rest-api-id>`.
+If that returns no deployments, you can create a deployment for the *prod* stage with `aws apigateway create-deployment --rest-api-id <rest-api-id> --stage-name prod --stage-description 'Prod Stage' --description 'deployment to the prod stage'`.

 ## Contributing

 [Pull requests](https://github.com/retgits/acme-serverless-catalog/pulls) are welcome.
 For major changes, please open [an issue](https://github.com/retgits/acme-serverless-catalog/issues) first to discuss what you would like to change.